imfelix/imfelix.github.io/README.md

   - [Headroom.js](http://wicky.nillia.ms/headroom.js/) - *Added this to free up some room when scrolling*
   - Width of paragraph - *Keep it short, 11 - 12 words per line*
   - Line height - *Good amount of line-height for reading experience*
-  - Font pairing - *This took me a good 3 hours to finalise on Freight Font Family*
+  - Font pairing - *Let's just say it took me a while to decide on the font family.*
   - Font size - *Legibility, keeping it consistent throughout the site including each article*
   - Avoid hamburger menu - *Don't hide elements behind three bars*
   - Articles page - *Use border, background colour, or separator lines to divide each posts?*